hbctraining/Intro-to-ChIPseq-flipped/lessons/03_QC_FASTQC.md

 Approximate time:

-Link to issue describing the modifications to be made: https://github.com/hbctraining/Intro-to-ChIPseq-flipped/issues/5
+**Link to issue describing the modifications to be made**: https://github.com/hbctraining/Intro-to-ChIPseq-flipped/issues/5

 ## Learning Objectives